How does a FluxTone Attenuator Speaker preserve your tone?

 FluxTone is the first in line to say that some of these effects sound cool, look good, even have solid electronic theory.
 Many artists however, have been left wanting a more accurate solution.
 Finally, that original question, “How can I lower my volume without killing my tone?” has been answered.

-We at FluxTone have a new patented system and method, called VMT.
+FluxTone has a patented system and method for attenuation, called VMT.

 OK, OK, I know.
 You’ve heard this all before.
 Well lets take a moment to understand where these overtones, that we are so interested in, come from.